-- We will keep you informed of our response to any changes through updates on our website; more specific updates will be provided by your School.
+- We will provide general updates to our University community here and more specific updates will be provided by your School.
 You may find it helpful to refer to the Office for Students guidance and FAQs for students and the Office of Independent Adjudicators FAQs.

 Key terms and conditions

 Further important information for applicants and students is available on our website.
 This includes information about the student contract, fees and funding, your rights of cancellation, the student protection plan and the University complaints process.
 It is essential that you read the information on this webpage carefully as it sets out the rights and obligations that will form the contract between you and the University upon accepting an offer and information about how to make a complaint.